serenial/G-Industrial-Camera/README.md

 For example "Pylon" for Basler cameras.

 ### Windows libusb setup
-Windows doesn't always play nice with libusb so look at the resources section to see guides on how to make the OS use a liusb compatible driver. #TODO - explain this properly
+Windows doesn't always play nice with libusb so look at the resources section to see guides on how to make the OS use a libusb compatible driver. #TODO - explain this properly

 ## TODO
 - [ ] Enumerate Cameras